 Emily Skinner has an undergraduate degree in History at the University of Cambridge.
 In addition to her interest in Japan from a linguistic, historical and diplomatic perspective, she would also like to learn more about Japanese culture and the arts.
 She aspires to consolidate her knowledge of Japanese, while seeking to develop a career in the diplomatic service.

 Emily’s homestay in Japan was in two different cities and prefectures, Sendai City in Miyagi Prefecture and Morioka City in Iwate Prefecture.
-Her work placement was at Hogan lovells.
-Emily Skinner is currently employed as a solicitor at Hogan Lovells in London.
+Her work placement was at Hogan Lovells, Tokyo.
+Emily Skinner is currently employed as a solicitor at Hogan Lovells, London.